AdWords Express is yet another effort from Google to ease AdWords management for SMB's - to the point where it is all automated.

 Let us do the work: Select a business category, write an ad, and set your budget.
 AdWords Express will automatically manage where and when your ads will appear.

-The Reasons Why your AdWords Express Campaign Is FailingI’ve encountered four main reasons why most people’s AdWords Express campaigns miserably fail being tied to basic best practices for successful AdWords advertising:
+I’ve observed four main reasons why most AdWords Express campaigns fail miserably and they all tie back to basic best practices for successful AdWords advertising:

 1) Keywords Are Chosen Automatically Based on the Selected Industry

 2) All "Keywords" Are Broad Match

 Broad Match Modified

-Bottom line: Broad Match is the only match type all AdWords experts routinely recommend new advertisers not to use.
+Bottom line: Broad Match is the only match type that all AdWords experts routinely recommend new advertisers not to use.
 At the same time, this is the only match type that AdWords Express campaigns utilize.

 3) No Option for Negative Keywords